HLR/DomiKnowS/examples/emr/README.md

 * Python 3: Python 3 is required by `allennlp`.
 Install by package management.
 Remember to mention the version in installation.
 * `pip`: to install other required python packages.
 Follow the [installation instruction](https://pip.pypa.io/en/stable/installing/) and make sure you install it with your Python 3.
 * `pytorch`: model calculation behind `allennlp`.
 There is a bunch of selection other than the standard pip package.
+Please note that AllenNLP requires pytorch < 1.2.
 Follow the [installation instruction](https://pytorch.org/get-started/locally/) and select the correct CUDA version if any available to you.
 * Anything else will be installed properly with `pip` (including `allennlp`).
 No worry here.